ptrxwsmitt/pixelmed-dicom-toolkit/README.md

 - Run Test using maven
 - Implement build pipeline
+- Fix un-handled memory leaks e.g. on exceptions
+- Apply java best practices to the code
 - Use standard java resources structure for files like properties and CSV files
 - Identify and create maven modules for separate components
 - Run quality analysis for identifying possible improvements